Win Percy: Australia

-Percy co-drove in the Australasian rounds of the 1987 World Touring Car Championship with Allan Grice in a Holden Commodore VL, and again at the 1988 Bathurst 1000.
+Percy co-drove in the Australasian rounds of the 1987 World Touring Car Championship with Allan Grice in a Roadways Racing Holden Commodore VL, and again at the 1988 Bathurst 1000.
 In 1989, he contested the Australian endurance races with Perkins Engineering under the Holden Racing Team name.

-In 1990, at the behest of Holden Special Vehicles owner Tom Walkinshaw, Percy officially formed the works Holden Racing Team to contest the Australian Touring Car Championship.
-Racing on the largely unfamiliar Australian race tracks, Percy as both team manager and lead driver put in a strong showing against the faster and lighter Ford Sierra RS500s and Nissan Skyline turbos to be the highest placed Commodore driver, finishing 8th in the series with a best finish being 3rd in at the Lakeside round.
-This was despite being forced to miss Round 6 of the series at Mallala when he and his wife returned to England following the death of their son in a car accident.
+In 1990, Percy established the Holden Racing Team for Tom Walkinshaw to contest the 1990 Australian Touring Car Championship fulfilling the dual roles of team manager and lead driver.

-Percy and Allan Grice were surprise winners of the 1990 Bathurst 1000 in a Holden VL Commodore SS Group A SV, before finishing second in 1991 driving the newer Holden VN Commodore SS Group A SV.
-As a team manager and lead driver, Percy would claim that his hardest decision was to let Grice drive the final stint of the 1990 Bathurst 1000.
-Percy, who had injured his shoulder a few weeks prior to Bathurst and felt that veteran Grice was the better choice to drive the final stint.
-While Percy wanted Grice as his co-driver, team owner Walkinshaw was initially against the idea due to memories of Grice giving the TWR Rovers hell during the 1986 ETCC and only reluctantly let Percy chose his own co-driver.
+Percy and Grice were surprise winners of the 1990 Bathurst 1000 in a Holden Commodore VL, before finishing second in 1991 driving the newer Holden Commodore VN.
 At the end of the 1991 Australian Touring Car season after two years in charge of the Holden Racing Team, Percy and his wife returned to England.
-After a relatively quiet year in which he did little racing, Percy returned to Australia and the HRT in 1992 to drive the new 1993 spec Holden VP Commodore alongside Grice at both the Sandown 500 and the Bathurst 1000, finishing 5th outright and first in Class C for the new spec cars at Bathurst.
+After a relatively quiet year in which he did little racing, Percy returned to Australia and the HRT in 1992 to drive a Holden Commodore VP alongside Grice at both the Sandown 500 and the Bathurst 1000, finishing fifth outright and first in Class C for the new spec cars at Bathurst.

 Percy continued to contest the Australian endurance events, driving for the Holden Racing Team in 1993, Wayne Gardner Racing in 1994 and 1995, and John Faulkner Racing in 1997.